RachelAlcraft/app-lib-py/README.md

 ## 7. Distribute and deploy

 ### 7a.
 Pypi
 Tokens are needed from pypi and from github.
-Follow these instructions: [pypi gha](https://www.seanh.cc/2022/05/21/publishing-python-packages-from-github-actions/)
+You create a token in pypi, and then add it in github/secrets and variables/Actions with the name PYPI_API_TOKEN.
+Follow these instructions: [pypi gha token](https://www.seanh.cc/2022/05/21/publishing-python-packages-from-github-actions/#create-a-pypi-api-token)

+You will need to create a 0.01 or some such release to get the workflow going and test it.
 To release to pypi you need to either:
 - Create a release in github, the tag will be the version number of the library
 - Or if it is only a minor incremebt, you can run the workflow in Actions [Create a new patch release](https://github.com/RachelAlcraft/app-lib-py/actions/workflows/release.yml).
 This will increment the minor version and release.